Publicity

 Help us get the word out about the Cape Cod Challenge Walk coming up on September 7–8.
 Reach out to your local newspapers, television (community stations) and radio stations and ask them to tell your story.
 By sharing why you walk, why you have a team and why this is so important… you could inspire someone to join your team while others may want to make a donation to your team.

-Aileen is the Development Manager for the Greater New England Chapter of the National MS Society responsible for the 2013 Challenge Walk.
+Aileen is the Director of Development for the Greater New England Chapter of the National MS Society responsible for the 2013 Challenge Walk.
 She has interned with the National MS Society at the Greater Delaware Valley Chapter with Program Events and is looking forward to working closely with the Steering Committee and Challenge Walk Teams to make this year's MS Challenge Walk a memorable one!

 MS Challenge Walk is a dynamic community that draws people from around the world — yet it is a community that, like multiple sclerosis, is largely unseen.
 As we go about our day-to-day lives, our friends, family, and neighbors can't see what it is that drives us to walk 50 miles.
 Many people may not know what MS is, or that there is an event dedicated to seeing it end.